bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 They were known, pretty well known for the Coinscope paper, which was topology inferring using address messages and timing analysis and so on.
 And I joined hoping we could do like some network research.
-They were working on the TXPROPE paper, I think.
+They were working on the TxProbe paper, I think.
-So the whole TXPROPE general idea was already mentioned in the Coinscope paper.
+So the whole TxProbe general idea was already mentioned in the Coinscope paper.
 So they already had an idea of how to work on this.
 I hear about it.
 I loved it.